 If you read our insights often, you’ll know that we’re big believers in the power of brand and design to help organizations advance their impact and improve internal cohesion.
 So it follows that the success of your project can play a critical role in helping advance your larger organizational goals too.

-Understanding these top-level goals and how your project relates to them helps us contextualize your project in our proposal and make the case for the approach we’re presenting.
+Understanding these top-level goals and how your project relates to them contextualizes your project in our proposal and make the case for the approach we’re presenting.
 It also helps you make the case for this work to other stakeholders by demonstrating its connection to larger internal and/or programmatic ambitions.

 Guaranteeing a Great Proposal: